github/developer.github.com/content/v3/search.md

 ## Search repositories

-Find repositories by keywords.
+Find repositories via various criteria.
 This method returns up to 100 results per page and pages can be fetched using the `page` parameter.

     GET /search/repositories